-Digital mapping or "GIS" (Geographical Information Software) tools can be used to connect data to geographical information (typical a street address or longitude and latitude coordinates) so that it can be displayed graphically as a map.
+Learn more about digital mapping or "GIS" (Geographical Information Software) tools that connect data points to to street addresses or longitude and latitude coordinates so that they can be displayed graphically as a map.

-Students, faculty, and staff all have access to ArcGIS Online through this portal.
-After clicking the link, hit the blue Bryn Mawr College button to log on via SSO.
-Once you log in, you will have access to online GIS tools where you have the ability to import or create geographic data, author and edit 2D maps and 3D scenes, as well as access Living Atlas data provided by ESRI.
+All Bryn Mawr students, faculty, and staff have access to ESRI's ArcGIS Online (click the Bryn Mawr College to log on via SSO), a premier tool. with ability to import or create geographic data, author and edit 2D maps and 3D scenes, as well as access Living Atlas data provided by ESRI.

 Additionally, ArcGIS Online provides access to a variety of customizable web-based apps, including StoryMaps, Experience Builder, Instant Apps, Survey123, and Dashboards.
 These allow you to present your digital maps through interactive sites.